Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 ======
 Dr. Tingjun Lei is currently an Assistant Professor in the School of Electrical Engineering and Computer Science at University of North Dakota.
 He received his Ph.
 D. degree in Electrical and Computer Engineering from Mississippi State University in 2023 under Dr. Chaomin Luo.
 His research spans across multiple areas, including bio-inspired artificial intelligence (AI), robotics and autonomous systems, optimization and evolutionary computation, human-autonomy teaming (HAT), intelligent transportation systems, and applied machine learning.

 <strong style="color: red;">Multiple Ph.D.
-Assistantship Positions are Available:</strong>
+Assistantship Positions are Available:</strong>\
 Several new fully funded Ph.D. positions are available in the School of Electrical Engineering and Computer Science at University of North Dakota (Grand Forks, ND).
 Highly motivated students for research with a strong mathematical background and proficiency in computer programming/simulation are welcome.
 Please contact Dr. Lei for more information (Interested students are encouraged to send your resume and transcripts with your TOEFL and GRE scores).

 NEWS
 ======
-- [06/2024] Our paper "On the Problems of Drone Formation and Light Shows" has been accepted by <b>IEEE Transactions on Consumer Electronics</b>!
+- [06/2024] Our paper "On the Problems of Drone Formation and Light Shows" has been accepted by <strong style="color: black;">IEEE Transactions on Consumer Electronics</strong>!

-- [06/2024] Our paper "Enhancing Student Learning in Robot Path Planning Optimization through Graph-Based Methods" has received the <b>Best Paper Award </b> of the Electrical and Computer Engineering Division at the <i>2024 ASEE Annual Conference</i>!
+- [06/2024] Our paper "Enhancing Student Learning in Robot Path Planning Optimization through Graph-Based Methods" has received the <strong style="color: red;">Best Paper Award</strong> of the Electrical and Computer Engineering Division at the <i>2024 ASEE Annual Conference</i>!

 - [05/2024] Our paper “Optimal Multi-target Navigation via Graph-based Algorithms in Complex Environments” has been accepted by <b>IEEE ISIE 2024</b>!